yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 As noted in {{cluster}}, if the server is actually a cluster of machines, the protection key MUST be synchronized between them.
-An easy way to do it is to derive it from the session-ticket protection key, which is already synchronized.
+When {{RFC5077}} is deployed, an easy way to do it is to derive the protection key from the session-ticket protection key, which is already synchronized.
 For example:

     pinning_protection_key = HKDF-Expand(resumption_protection_key,